Nerdy Prudes Must Die

 Nerdy Prudes Must Die is a horror comedy musical with music and lyrics by Jeff Blim and a book by Matt and Nick Lang.
 It is the thirteenth staged show produced by StarKid Productions and is part of the Hatchetfield series, following the musicals The Guy Who Didn't Like Musicals and Black Friday, along with the web series Nightmare Time.

 The show ran from February 16, 2023 to February 25, 2023 at the El Portal Theatre in Los Angeles, California, and was directed by Nick Lang.
 A live recording of the musical was uploaded onto StarKid's YouTube channel on October 13, 2023.

+On September 14, 2026, StarKid announced the show would be staged for a limited run on the West End at Apollo Theatre, London in February 2027.

 The show's cast album debuted at number 1 on Billboard's Cast Album charts.

 Funding for the show was done through Starkid Productions' Starkid Returns BackerKits project, which raised a total of $386,350.